dazeus/dazeus-core/README.md

 # Plugins

 The API that plugins use over the socket interface is described in the `doc` directory.
-Bindings are available for Perl, C and C++/Qt, see the `bindings` directory.
+Bindings are available for Perl, C, C++/Qt and NodeJS at the DaZeus project on GitHub.

-A list of supported plugins is available at <https://github.com/dazeus>:
+A list of supported plugins is available at <https://github.com/dazeus>, for
+example:

 * `dazeus-legacyd`: A Perl daemon that runs the DaZeus 1 Legacy plugins as DaZeus 2 plugins